eawendt/aodqc/README.md

 # aodqc
-Data and code accompanying "A cloud screening algorithm for ground-based aerosol optical depth measurements using all-sky images and deep transfer learning"
+Data and code accompanying "A cloud screening algorithm for ground-based aerosol optical depth measurements using all-sky images and deep transfer learning."